 - Consider the source and report to network administrators, as well as authorities.
 When an incident occurs online, you have the right to report this to system or network administrators and let them know what happened, when, who it involved, and other information.
 Local police should be told too, especially if it involves a local juvenile or adult.
-But often the system administrator of the online site in which the bullying occurred will be best able to help.
+But often the system administrator of the online site on which the bullying occurred will be best able to help.
 They will also be able to identify the culprits of the bullying so that you can report the names to proper authorities.

 - Install kid monitoring software on your computers.
 This is controversial in some parenting circles but it may be your best line of defense when it comes to protecting your child from such attacks.
-By monitoring the behavior and sites visited of your child while online, you can get an idea of the patterns that preceded the incident and this can be valuable information to use to tell authorities should bullying reach higher levels.
+By monitoring the behavior and sites visited by your child while online, you can get an idea of the patterns that preceded the incident and this can be valuable information to use to tell authorities should bullying reach higher levels.

 - Have a “zero tolerance” policy against cyber bullying.
 Explain to your children that you will neither tolerate their being bullied NOR will you tolerate their bullying of other children online.
 Just like in the real world, they all need to understand that bullying is harassment when it occurs off campus and is punishable by civil courts and the law.